LordDemonos/Quarm.Guide/README.md

 2. If you encounter any difficulties downloading the file, consider using an alternative browser such as Edge or Firefox.
 Alternatively, if you're using Chrome and experiencing issues, you may need to force the download by following the instructions [here](https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/This-file-is-dangerous-so-Chrome-has-blocked-it-message-received-when-downloading-ZIP-files-from-BIM-360-Team.html).
 3. Once downloaded, extract the contents of the zip file directly into the root directory of your TAKP folder.

+### Step 5: dgVoodoo2

+[dgVoodoo2](http://dege.freeweb.hu/dgVoodoo2/dgVoodoo2/) is a set of implementation of old graphics API's for Windows 7 and later versions.
+If you are still having problems with intermittent game crashes, this may help.
+These steps were obtained from [El Hefe's Guide](https://www.youtube.com/watch?v=ArLNnN0GwfQ)

+1. Download the latest version [here](http://dege.freeweb.hu/dgVoodoo2/dgVoodoo2/).
+Open the zip file and extract only dgVoodooCpl to the root of your TAKP folder.
+2. For Windows, inside the zip file under /MS/x86/ copy all four .dll files to the root of your TAKP folder, overwriting any older files found.

+D3D8.dll
+D3D9.dll
+D3Dlmm.dll
+DDraw.dll

+3. Run dgVoodoo.conf from within your TAKP folder.
+4. Press the "./" in the upper right to select your TAKP folder.
+5. Under Adapters, make sure your primary video card is selected.
+6. Select "Windowed Mode".
+7. Navigate to the DriectX tab.
+8. Change VRAM to match your video card's VRAM.
+9. Uncheck dgVooDoo watermark.

+### Xanax's Checklist for Minimal Crashes

+I wrote this guide because half of my guild seems to crash when they zone in and out of the planes.
+Everyone is on different pieces and versions of this game.
+Meanwhile I've thrown most of this guide into 3 different game folders and they all work well, only crashing occasionally when I drop to character select, or if I change my audio output source.
+Here's what I'm using:

+1. 2.1 version of TAKP was recommended back in October and I've stuck with it
+2. Secrets's experimental .dll from zeal-discussions.
+3. Excluded TAKP folder from antivirus scanning.
+4. Always running latest Zeal unless it contains a specific bug I want to avoid.
+Always keep previous versions backed up.
+5. dgVoodoo fix
+6. Also running several muted sound files, EQ Basic 1.1, KaichoFX Spell Effcts, and the game looks absolutely amazing!

+If you ask me, the first 3 are the biggest contributors to stability.
+Hopefully we can lessen these crashes and work towards fixing the rest over time.

 ## Part 2: (Optional) Installing Optional Textures and Effects
 This step is optional, but you can install various texture packs and visual effects to enhance the game's appearance.